glycerine/spin_paxos/README.md

 value for this write, in place of the one they originally had in mind -- and then still use the original ballot number that they had proposed/gotten promises back for.

+(The earlier one has a lower logical clock than anything now, and back when it was proposed before the crashes happened, it was the highest logical clock compared to anyone else's LC.
+Remember the first-started, first served from the shared-printer example in the Time-Clocks paper?)

 Systems can simply automatically re-try a delayed write on the next instance of Paxos, but conceptually that gets into multi-Paxos, which is beyond